xdevplatform/SnowBotDev/docs/tutorial.md

 ### Helper scripts <a id="helper-scripts" class="tall">&nbsp;</a>

 As you develop your chatbot, you'll need to set-up the Account Activity plumbing, and design and generate Direct Messages.
 Much of these actions can be thought of as one-time set-up tasks, but they are actions you'll likely take again as your chatbot evolves.

+Below are links to two Ruby scripts in support of the SnowBot project.
+If you are developing in node, then check out [these helper scripts](TODO).

 * See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_webhooks.rb) to help with setting up your Accounty Activity access.
 * See [this script](https://github.com/jimmoffitt/SnowBotDev/blob/master/scripts/setup_welcome_messages.rb) to help with managing your Welcome Messages.
 "As a AA API client, I need to a tool to update my default Welcome Message.
 I need to set one up to get started, and also will update it as my bot evolves and add new features."